 Clinical agencies require criminal background checks (CBC) and drug screens as a condition for clinical placement.
 Students are required to have a negative drug screening and CBC completed PRIOR TO full acceptance into the nursing major and annually PRIOR TO beginning any clinical rotations.
-Fees connected with the CBC and drug screening are the responsibility of the student.
-Additional drug screenings may be required if requested by the clinical agencies.
+All fees connected with the CBC and drug screening (including random or for cause drug screens are the responsibility of the student.